 We want our graduates to have emotional intelligence and sound interpersonal skills and to demonstrate discernment and common sense in their professional and personal judgement.

 They will exercise initiative as needed.
 They will be capable of risk assessment, and be able to handle ambiguity and complexity, enabling them to be adaptable in diverse and changing environments.

-- Produce and interpret appropriate visual displays and numerical summaries - Understand and apply appropriate statistical methods and models to provide answers to research questions.
-Models include one and two way ANOVA, simple and multiple regression. - Understand the assumptions underlying the models, and how they can be checked and if invalid how to modify the analysis. - Develop report writing skills. - · Use statistical software to fit the models.
+- Create, interpret and thoroughly analyse appropriate visual displays and numerical summaries - Deeply understand, formulate and apply appropriate statistical methods and models for various types of data.
+Models include one and two way ANOVA, simple and multiple regression. - Have a deep knowledge and understanding of the assumptions underlying the models, and how they can be checked and if invalid how to modify the analysis. - Interpret statistical results and summarise the results in a statistical report. - · Apply statistical software packages in data analysis.

 - Tutorial Exercises Week 3

-- · Assignment 1
+- Assignment 1

-- · Assignment 2
+- Assignment 2

+- Statistics Report

 - Final exam